The Baby-Sitters Club: Mary Anne Spier

 Mary Anne is the secretary of the club due to her exceptional organizational skills and neat handwriting.
 Her hobbies include sewing, knitting, watching classic movies, and reading.
 She and her best friend, Kristy, initially looked similar (but had very different personalities) until Mary Anne cut her hair and began wearing a little makeup in Mary Anne's Makeover.
 She also vowed never to get her ears pierced due to being traumatized by almost having her ears pierced by a fellow camper at Camp Mohawk.
 Mary Anne and Kristy have been best friends since childhood and were neighbors until Kristy's mother married Watson Brewer and Kristy had to move to Watson's new neighborhood.
 Mary Anne's mother died from cancer when she was a baby, and her father Richard (who is a lawyer) was very overprotective until he married Sharon Schafer and loosened up.
 She is very sensitive, and shy, is a good listener, and does not like being the center of attention.
 In Logan Likes Mary Anne!
 Mary Anne starts going out with Logan Bruno, and she is the first member who has a steady boyfriend.
 Mary Anne has a stepsister named Dawn, a stepbrother named Jeff, and a kitten named Tigger.
-In Mary Anne and the Secret in the Attic it is revealed that she lived with her grandparents before her father raised her on his own.
-Mary Anne is played by Meghan Lahey in the HBO series, Malia Baker in the Netflix series, and Rachael Leigh Cook in the film adaptation.
+In Mary Anne and the Secret in the Attic it is revealed that she lived with her grandparents before her dad raised her on his own.

 It was revealed that Ann M. Martin based the character of Mary Anne on herself.
+Mary Anne is played by Meghan Lahey in the HBO series, Malia Baker in the Netflix series, and Rachael Leigh Cook in the film adaptation.